Harish-Kiranum/fund-manager-service/README.md

     - #### in your IDE
         Simply launch Main.java from within the IDE.

-6. Point your browser to http://localhost:8080/actuator/health
+6. Point your browser to http://localhost:8080/actuator/health.
+You should see a response acknowledging that the service is up.